syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.MVC/layouts.md

 ### Defining items size

-The Ribbon items can be appeared in three different sizes: Large(large icon with text), Medium(small icon with text) and Small(small icon only) on resizing the ribbon.
-You can define the allowed size for an item using the [AllowedSizes](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonItem.html#Syncfusion_EJ2_Ribbon_RibbonItem_AllowedSizes) property.
+The [AllowedSizes](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonItem.html#Syncfusion_EJ2_Ribbon_RibbonItem_AllowedSizes) property can be used to set the allowed size for an item.
+The Ribbon items can be appeared in three different sizes: Large(large icon with text), Medium(small icon with text) and Small(small icon only).
+On resizing, the items size can be changed based on the available width of the tab content from the order of Large-> Medium-> Small and viceversa.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}